kankyu/kankyu.github.io/_posts/2018-10-06-Interfaces_and_Protocols.md

     wonder women
     flash

 ### Formal interfaces ABCS

 Informal interfaces or duck typing can cause confusion.
 For example, `Bird` and `Aeroplane` both can `fly()`.
 But they are not the same, even if they implement the same (informal) interface / protocols.
 Abstract Base Classes (ABCs) can help solve this issue.

 Any objects deriving from these base classes are **forced to implement those methods**.
 This is equivalent to a interface.

 If helps us enforce other developers to realise when deriving from this "interface" they are made to define the necessary methods.
 This is especially useful for frameworks or you want to make sure rules are being established.

 #### Benefit of interfaces

 * enforce behaviour for other developers to follow
-* catch mispelled or forgotten methods to catch bugs.
+* catch misspelled or forgotten methods to catch bugs.

 ```python
 import abc